 CLIP students come from more than 90 countries and speak 45 different languages.
-Over 2,000 CLIP alumni have graduated from a CUNY college with an average GPA of 3.1.
+Thousands of CLIP alumni have graduated from a CUNY college with an average GPA of 3.1 or higher.
 CLIP students develop bonds and support networks that help them succeed as they continue in their studies at a CUNY college.

 CLIP is designed primarily for first-time freshmen with English language needs who have not yet passed the CUNY Assessment Tests in Reading and/or Writing.
 Students from all 17 campuses are eligible to attend one of the 9 CLIP program sites.
 Upon completion of a maximum of one year of study in CLIP, students return to their home campuses for placement into college level courses.

 CLIP is an option for ESL students who prefer a full-time immersion approach to their English language studies that does not draw upon their financial aid allocation.
 Students are also referred to CLIP by college Offices of Admissions, Freshman Year programs, SEEK, and College Discovery.
 In addition, faculty in ESL and Developmental Skills departments refer students they believe will benefit from the CLIP instructional model.
 Students may also be referred if they have been academically dismissed from a four-year college having failed the same ESL course twice.